geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 **Wpmed** [00:37:17]
 Yeah.
-So a lot of better mature stuff you see is this bool stuff, bool hacks and...
+So a lot of better mature stuff you see is this bool stuff, bool hacks and..
 You carry short acts, things like that.
 Yeah, I check if I can, I can merge more with C-style.
 So I feel like there are some lines that you still can be cut off.